jobber - execute and manage a list of tasks as shell commands

 run all tasks in queue (same as -1)

-run this many tasks in sequence, -1 means all
+run this many tasks in this instance, -1 means all

 execute specified tasks if still queued